What is NZ Super? Everything You Need to Know

 How do you get a SuperGold Card?

 A SuperGold Card is sent to you automatically once you are granted New Zealand Superannuation.
-It gives you discounts and offers from a range of businesses, government concessions (such as free off-peak public transport) and discounted services from your local council.

 What about my KiwiSaver savings?